Platform-Specific Prerequisites

 Google Kubernetes Engine (GKE)

-On GKE, Istio components with the system-node-critical priorityClassName
+On GKE, any pods with the system-node-critical priorityClassName

 can only be installed in namespaces that have a ResourceQuota defined.
 By default in GKE, only kube-system